 The Helsinki Contemporary Opera Festival returns with a new program in the summer of 2024.
 The program will be announced and ticket sales for the performances will open on April 2, 2024.
 You can find the works of the 2023 season in the top menu of the page.

 Subscribe to Greta Production's Finnish newsletter to be the first to hear about upcoming performances and the festival!

-Helsinki Contemporary Opera Festival 2023 brings together current performances by freelance opera groups
+Helsinki Contemporary Opera Festival gathers together the current performances of independent opera groups

 For the fourth time, the Helsinki Contemporary Opera Festival will present a diverse review of creators and works at the Alexander Theatre from August 15 to September 1, 2024.
 The new program will be announced on April 2, 2024.
 The artistic director of the Helsinki Contemporary Opera Festival is Reetta Ristimäki, and the event is produced by Greta Productions.
 Each professional group participating in the festival is responsible for the production of their performances.

 The Helsinki Contemporary Opera Festival was first held from August 19 to September 5, 2021, at the Alexander Theatre, and it is one of Finland's most extensive festivals showcasing the country's opera works and creators.
 The festival aims to preserve and highlight domestic chamber opera and musical theatre by offering freelancers and professional groups in the field the opportunity to present their works at Finland's old opera house.
 At the same time, the festival introduces the public to the most interesting and current performances from the independent sector, refreshing the significance of opera culture in our society.